 Dealers of expensive goods are at risk of being exploited by criminals to launder money.
 They’re among a range of businesses whose members may be affected by changes to the Anti-Money Laundering and Countering Financing of Terrorism (AML/CFT) Act.

 On this page:

 If you deal in high value goods, you may need to put AML/CFT measures in place.

 This will help prevent money laundering, make it easier for authorities to find out where ‘dirty’ money came from, prosecute criminals, seize illegally earned money and assets, and stop crime and terrorism.

 Here’s a summary of the proposed changes.

 You’ll need to comply with the AML/CFT Act if you buy or sell jewellery, precious metals, precious stones, watches, motor vehicles, boats, art or antiquities, and you:

-If you accept or make cash* payments at or above the applicable threshold or more, you’ll have to comply from 1 August 2019.
+If you accept or make cash* payments, or a series of related cash payments, at or above $10,000, you’ll have to comply from 1 August 2019.

 Criminals target high value dealers to launder the proceeds of their crimes — their ‘dirty’ money — to cover their tracks and avoid detection.
 For example, some criminals may buy expensive goods with cash, then sell them and get ‘clean’ money for personal use or to fund more criminal activity.
 Others might, for example, keep expensive goods for personal use, trade them with other criminals, or take them overseas and sell them there to avoid raising ‘red flags’ in New Zealand financial institutions.

 Introducing AML/CFT measures will deter criminals from using your services and help detect them if they do.

 If a customer’s activity is suspicious, you may decide to file a suspicious activity report with the FIU.
 For high value dealers, this is optional.
 For more information on reporting to the FIU, see the information about rules for businesses that deal in high value goods at:

 If you do have AML/CFT responsibilities, for information about potential ways to reduce compliance costs, see: